microchip-pic-avr-examples/attiny416-pillbox-alarm-p4-mplab/README.md

 # ATtiny416 Pillbox Alarm Application

-Theapplication allows the user to set up to four different daily alarm times, such as reminders to take pills atrequired times.
-When an alarm occurs, a piezoelectric buzzer generates a pulsating sound and the LEDassociated with that alarm flashes.
+The application allows the user to set up to four different daily alarm times, such as reminders to take pills at required times.
+When an alarm occurs, a piezoelectric buzzer generates a pulsating sound and the LED associated with that alarm flashes.

-The example is explained in more details in the application note [AN2387](#Related-Documentation)
+The example is explained in more details in the application note [AN2387](https://www.microchip.com//wwwAppNotes/AppNotes.aspx?appnote=en603897).
 ## Related Documentation

 - [AN2607 - Pillbox Alarm Application for the AVR® P4 FEB](https://www.microchip.com//wwwAppNotes/AppNotes.aspx?appnote=en603897)